JimShibli/how-mens-tennis-has-changed/README.md

 # Key Insights
 - Returning quality and ability to win points behind the 2nd serve are where elites excel most head of the rest of the tour.
 Additionally these traits correlate strongly with win percentage.
 - Elite advantage in serving metrics has declined over the years suggesting big serving alone is no longer the differentiating factor for determining the elite champions.
-- Excelling in a single metric is not enough to win matches or be considered elite.
+- Excelling in a single metric is not enough to win matches or to be considered elite.

 # Privacy
 All data used in this project was obtained through publicly available match records.